iml130/nncg/README.md

 ## Contact

 NNCG was initialy developed by Oliver Urbann and it's development is currently continued by the Fraunhofer Institute for Material Flow and Logistics.
+You can find email adresses in our paper (see above) or just open a new issue for questions.